 - Private activities on request if available (may involve an extra cost)

 - Full-day excursions with picnic lunch to search for elusive desert rhino (no guarantee)

 - Cultural visits to communities on local farms

-As part of Wilderness Safaris, Damaraland is very involved in conservation.
+As part of Wilderness Safaris, Damaraland Camp is very involved in conservation.
 They’ve formed a successful partnership with the local Torra community to proclaim the conservancy and, once again, wildlife is flourishing and poaching has dramatically reduced.
-Combining ancient techniques and modern technology, the camp has been ecologically built using sustainable, biodegradable materials and green systems have been implemented wherever possible.
-There are many community development projects on the go where you can contribute funding, time or supplies if you’d like to.
+Combining ancient techniques and modern technology, the camp has been ecologically built using sustainable, biodegradable materials, and green systems have been implemented wherever possible.
+There are many community development projects on the go where you may contribute funding, time or supplies if you choose to.

 By air: Charter flights available to local Damaraland Airstrip, followed by a 25-minute road transfer to camp, depending on stops for wildlife, scenery and photos along the way.

 Our Take on Damaraland Camp

 Not surprisingly, Damaraland Camp consistently gets rave reviews for its friendly, welcoming staff, excellent food and the most incredible views.
 The calibre of staff is superb and they really will go out of their way to make sure you have the most incredible desert safari experience.

 - Twice-daily scheduled camp activities